 Starting a business with your spouse is tough, but it can be totally worth it if both parties give it their 101%.
 Take it from Amutha Saravanan, who founded the Da Vinci Group with her husband Sara six years ago.
-Their marriage and their business are stilll going strong.

 My husband Sara and I are partners in life and business.
 We started off as friends 12 years ago, and eventually became lovers.
 Deciding to run a business together just seemed like the natural thing to do.
 However, the ride that ensued really called for a healthy appetite for discomfort.